Get News & Updates Directly To Your Inbox

-Sometimes mistaken for a heart attack, the American Heart Association states that this syndrome can be caused by any reason by which there would be a surge of stress hormones.
-Though there may be similarities to a heart attack, results of a “broken heart” are quite different.
+A broken heart can sometimes be mistaken for a heart attack.
+And it isn’t just about a breakup or loss.
+The American Heart Association says the syndrome can be caused by anything that causes a surge of stress hormones.
+It could even be winning the lottery.
+Though the symptoms may be like those of a heart attack, results of a “broken heart” are quite different.

-Women are more likely than men to experience a sudden chest pain related to an emotionally stressful event, which involves the surge of stress hormones.
+Women are more likely than men to have sudden chest pain, caused by a surge of stress hormones.

-There are a number of known risk factors for broken heart syndrome, such as:
+There are a few known risk factors for broken heart syndrome, such as:

-Even if you have never had a history of heart disease, you can experience the symptoms of chest pain and shortness of breath.
+Even if you have never had a history of heart problems, you can have chest pain and shortness of breath.

-Irregular heartbeats may also occur with broken heart syndrome as well as weakening of the heart.
-This is dangerous because a suddenly weakened heart cannot pump bloody to meet the body’s needs.
+You may also have an irregular heartbeat as well as weakening of the heart.
+This is dangerous because a suddenly weakened heart cannot pump blood to meet the body’s needs.

-To learn more about cardiomyopathy, or broken heart syndrome, visit the American Heart Association.
+To learn more about broken heart syndrome, visit the American Heart Association.
 If you fear that you may be affected by the syndrome, talk to your doctor.